distribworks/dkron/README.md

 ## Quick start

+The best way to test and develop dkron is using docker, you will need [Docker Toolbox](https://www.docker.com/docker-toolbox) installed before proceding.

 Clone the repository.

-*NOTE*: The included etcd, consul binary are compiled for OSX, if you're in another platform, download the apporpriate binaries for your platform.

-Setup goreman:
+Install glide:

-`go get github.com/mattn/goreman`
+`go get github.com/Masterminds/glide`

-Start etcd or consul:

-`bin/etcd -name dkron1`
-`bin/consul agent -server -bootstrap-expect 1 -data-dir ./data.consul`
+Download dependencies:

+`glide install`

-Next, run the included Procfile
+Next, run the included Docker Compose config:

-`goreman start`

-This will start some Dkron instances that will form a cluster.

-Now you can view the web panel at: http://localhost:8081
+`docker-compose up`

+This will start, etc, consul and Dkron instances.
+To add more Dkron instances to the clusters:

+`docker-compose scale dkron=4`

+Check the port mapping using `docker-compose ps` and use the browser to navigate to the Dkron dashboard using one of the ports mapped by compose.

 To add jobs to the system read the API docs.